ajinasokan/autopilot/README.md

 ## Inspiration

 Flutter has a really amazing testing suite for Unit, UI and Integration testing.
 But one problem is that you need to know/learn Dart and you have to share the source code of the app to the person who writes tests.
-This is doesn't work in every work environments.
+This doesn't work in every work environments.

 But Flutter framework is so transparent I was able to tap into its internals and build a JSON API which can provide pretty much everything you need to write UI automation tests.